-If you are thinking of getting a house bunny or have just brought a bunny home for the first time then there is some simple bunny proofing you can do to make your home safe and help stop some of the damage from chewing behavior that can occur.
+When you bring a bunny home for the first time there is some simple bunny proofing you need to do to make your home safe and help stop some of the damage from chewing behavior.

 In this first time bunny moms guide to bunny proofing we cover some of the safety basics such as how best to protect electrical cables as well as lots of tips and tricks to prevent damage to carpet, wallpaper, baseboards and other parts of your home.

-Before you start bunny proofing your home the first thing you will need to organize is a pen or indoor enclosure.
-This will be the place your bunny will spend time when they are unsupervised or you don’t want them roaming freely, for instance when you are at work or at night when you are in bed.
+The first thing you will need to organize is a pen.
+This will be the place your bunny will spend time when they are unsupervised or you don't want them roaming freely, for instance when you are at work or at night when you are in bed.
 It needs to be a safe and secure place so you can be certain your bunny will not come to any harm.

 It should be large enough for them to stretch and exercise in and contain all the things they need such as food, water, a litter tray and various toys to keep them occupied.
 There are lots of types of indoor bunny enclosures that people use so it's a matter of picking the one you think will suit your bunny.

 This will also be the place where your best to start litter training which is essential if you are going to keep house bunnies.